RSE-Cambridge/iris-magnum/magnum-tour/README.md

 Once the loadbalancer is created, you should see the external IP that you can use to access the hello world web app on port 8080.
-You can see what is happenning by calling:
+You can see what is happening by calling:

     openstack loadbalancer list

-If you don't want to wait for OpenStack Octavia to create your loadbalancer you can access the service by using kubectl's port forwading:
+If you don't want to wait for OpenStack Octavia to create your loadbalancer you can access the service by using kubectl port-forward:

     kubectl port-forward svc/hello-node 9000:8080